-license for 40 acres, as yet unsurveyed, "east of Turner's 42nd Section known as The Basin".
+Whatever the reason, William's choice was good, and on 12th February 1872 he applied for a license for 40 acres, as yet unsurveyed, "east of Turner's 42nd Section known as The Basin".
 He signed himself "William Chandler Jnr., Nurseryman, Main Dandenong Road, Gardiner".
 On 21st May, he received license No. 11630 for the land, and it was surveyed in July.

 He first occupied the land in November 1872.
-This is evident from a declaration under oath, dated 16th June 1875, made in support of his application for a lease, the second stage in the procedure to be adopted before a title for Crown land was granted.
-In this, Chandler stated within six months of gaining the license to occupy the land, he resided on the allotment "in his own proper person" for of two and a half years.
+This is evident from a declaration under oath, dated $16^{th}$ June 1875, made in support of his application for a lease, the second stage in the procedure to be adopted before a title for Crown land was granted.
+In this, Chandler stated within six months of gaining the license to occupy the land, he resided on the Crown allotment "in his own proper person" for two and a half years.
 He also stated he had fulfilled other conditions regarding fencing, cultivation and improvements to the property.
-On the strength of this declaration he was granted a seven-year lease at a rental of 2/- per annum.
-See description of his land holdings and plan on page 25.
+On the strength of this declaration he was granted a seven-year lease at a rental of 2 shillings per annum.
+See description of his land holdings and plan on page 27.

-Chandler's "substantial improvements" consisted of three buildings "attached to the soil", total value £210.
-His first house, built down on the creek flats close to water, was a four-roomed hut measuring 24 feet square.
-It was made of weatherboard and galvanised iron and valued at £80.
+Chandler's "substantial improvements" consisted of three buildings "attached to the soil", total value 210 pounds.
+His first house, built down on the creek flats close to water, was a fourroomed hut measuring 24 feet square.
+It was made of weatherboard and galvanised iron and valued at 80 pounds.
 The other two buildings, stable and cowshed, were greater, if not in width, than Chandler's house.
-The four-stall stable and cowshed, each measuring 27 feet by 10 feet, were made of wood and bark-total, value £8.
+The four-stall stable and cowshed, each measuring 27 feet by 10 feet, were made of wood and bark-total, value 8 pounds.

-Other improvements for which William gained credit were 95 chains of post and rail fence at 9/6d per chain.
-Chock and log fencing at 3/- per chain, drainage works (slabs laid four feet deep at a cost of 6/- per chain).
+Other improvements for which William gained credit were 95 chains of post and rail fence at 9 shillings and 6 pence per chain.
+Chock and log fencing at 3 shillings per chain, drainage works (slabs laid four feet deep at a cost of 6 shillings per chain).
 Clearing and sowing of 6 acres with rye grass and clover.